docker/docs/content/config/containers/logging/local.md

 ---
-description: Describes how to use the local logging driver.
+description: Learn how to use the local logging driver with Docker Engine
-keywords: local, docker, logging, driver
+keywords: local, docker, logging, driver, file
-title: Local File logging driver
+title: Local file logging driver
 aliases:
   - /engine/reference/logging/local/
   - /engine/admin/logging/local/
 ---

-The `local` logging driver captures output from container's stdout/stderr and writes them to an internal storage that is optimized for performance and disk use.
+The `local` logging driver captures output from container's stdout/stderr and writes them to an internal storage that's optimized for performance and disk use.

 By default, the `local` driver preserves 100MB of log messages per container and uses automatic compression to reduce the size on disk.
 The 100MB default value is based on a 20M default size for each file and a default count of 5 for the number of such files (to account for log rotation).

-> *Note*
+> **Warning**
 >
 > The `local` logging driver uses file-based storage.
-The file-format and
+These files are designed
-> storage mechanism are designed to be exclusively accessed by the Docker
+> to be exclusively accessed by the Docker daemon.
+Interacting with these files
+> with external tools may interfere with Docker's logging system and result in
-> daemon, and should not be used by external tools as the implementation may
+> unexpected behavior, and should be avoided.
-> change in future releases.
+{ .warning }

 ## Usage